slowmosteve/recipe-app/README.md

 # Build and run with Docker

-Build the app using `docker compose up`
+Build the app using `docker compose build` followed by `docker compose up`.
+Shut down the containers with `docker compose down`.

 # Build and run on GCP Cloud Run